-On November 5, 2020, Dr. Deena Hinshaw announced that due to fast-paced rises in cases, contact tracers are falling behind.
+On Nov.5, 2020, Dr. Deena Hinshaw announced that due to fast-paced rises in cases, contact tracers are falling behind.
 For this reason, our school and division administrators have been working with AHS and calling close contacts and notifying close contacts prior to AHS sending letters.
-On November 12, 2020, Deputy Minister Andre Corbould stated that the Ministries of Education and Health continue to work together to explore tools for expediting close contact tracing.
+On Nov.12, 2020, Deputy Minister Andre Corbould stated that the Ministries of Education and Health continue to work together to explore tools for expediting close contact tracing.

-On November 20, Dr. Deena Hinshaw indicated that due to AHS falling behind on contact tracing, she has asked that they work from the most recent cases backwards and that those who test positive
+On Nov.
+20, Dr. Deena Hinshaw indicated that due to AHS falling behind on contact tracing, she has asked that they work from the most recent cases backwards.